CongducPham/LowCostLoRaGw/README.md

 The default configuration also use the EEPROM to store the last packet sequence number in order to get it back when the sensor is restarted/rebooted.
 If you want to restart with a packet sequence number of 0, just comment the line `#define WITH_EEPROM`

-Once flashed, the Arduino temperature sensor will send to the gateway the following message `\!#3#20.4` (20.4 is the measured temperature so you may not have the same value) prefixed by the application key every 10 minutes (with some randomization interval).
+Once flashed, the Arduino temperature sensor will send to the gateway the following message `\!#3#TC/20.4` (TC is used as the nomenclature code and 20.4 is the measured temperature so you may not have the same value) prefixed by the application key every 10 minutes (with some randomization interval).
 This will trigger at the processing stage of the gateway the logging on the default ThinkSpeak channel (the test channel we provide) in field 3.
 At the gateway, 20.4 will be recorded on the provided ThingSpeak test channel in field 3 of the channel.
 If you go to https://thingspeak.com/channels/66794 you should see the reported value.

+At the gateway side, the cloud script that handles the `ThingSpeak` cloud is `CloudThingSpeak.py`.
+As `ThingSpeak` is a very simple and popular IoT cloud, we enhanced `CloudThingSpeak.py` to be able to assign a specific chart (field index) depending on the sensor source address.
+It is also possible to assign a specific field offset depending on the nomenclature.
+For more detail, read the examples provided in the [`CloudThingSpeak.py`](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/CloudThingSpeak.py) script.

 The program has been tested on Arduino Uno, Mega2560, Nano, Pro Mini, Mini, Due, Zero.
 We also tested on the TeensyLC/3.1/3.2, the Ideetron Nexus and the Feather32u4/M0.
 Starting from November 3rd, 2017, the SPI_SS pin (CS pin) is always pin number 10 on all Arduino and Teensy boards.